bjornsnoen/tt-cli/README.md

 They have some docs for this [in norwegian](https://hjelp.tripletex.no/hc/no/articles/4409557117713-API-Opprette-brukern%C3%B8kkel-Integrasjon-for-sluttbruker-og-regnskapsf%C3%B8rer)

 ## Requirements
-### Python 3.10
+### Python ^3.10
-This project uses PEP 612, because it's amazing, and therefore it needs python 3.10.
+This project uses PEP 612, because it's amazing, and therefore it needs python 3.10 or greater.
 If your system doesn't have python 3.10, I recommend looking into [asdf](https://asdf-vm.com/) or [pyenv](https://github.com/pyenv/pyenv) to work around aging os distributions.